Freiz Enzo Carbon Steel Series

 Here are some examples of PTFE cookware on our website.

-In the past, there were claims that metal cookware is absolutely safe and nonstick cookware is dangerous.
-As a retailer of cookware for all types of cooking, including nonstick, stainless steel, carbon steel, etc., we disagree.
+In the past, there were claims that metal cookware is completely safe, while non-stick cookware is hazardous.
+As a retailer of various types of cookware—including non-stick, stainless steel, and carbon steel—we take a different view.

-The quality of cookware depends more on the manufacturer than solely on the materials used.
-For example, irresponsibly manufactured cast iron cookware can contain unwanted materials.
-However, nonstick cookware made by a reputable manufacturer can be just as safe.
+The safety of cookware depends more on the manufacturer’s quality standards than on the material alone.
+For instance, poorly produced cast iron cookware can contain undesirable elements, while non-stick cookware from a reputable brand can be just as safe to use.

-Nevertheless, it is true that metal cookware, such as carbon steel and stainless steel, offers significantly greater durability compared to nonstick cookware.
+That said, it is true that metal cookware—such as carbon steel and stainless steel—offers far greater durability compared to non-stick cookware.

-To extend its lifespan, use your cooktop at levels 7-8 if the maximum is 10.
-Avoid the highest heat setting and preheat the cookware slowly.
-Extreme temperature changes should also be avoided.
+To extend its lifespan, keep your cooktop at levels 7–8 if the maximum is 10.
+Avoid using the highest heat setting, and preheat the cookware gradually.
+It is also important to avoid sudden temperature changes.

 Always choose a brand you can trust.

-In our opinion, it is all about reputation and scale.
-Since reputable brands will actively be selling on the market for a long time, they must ensure the safety and quality of their products.
-In most cases, their production base and technology are also more advanced.
+In our view, it mainly comes down to reputation and scale.
+Established brands that have been in the market for a long time must maintain high standards of safety and quality to protect their reputation.
+In most cases, their production facilities and technology are also more advanced.

-As we always say, there is no such thing as a magic pan.
-Choosing the right cookware for your cooking habits requires that you understand the nature of each type of cookware.
+There is no such thing as a magic pan.
+Choosing the right cookware depends on your cooking habits and a good understanding of each material’s properties and limitations.

 If you have any follow-up questions, you can email us at hello@mycookware.com.au or use the chat box in the right lower corner of the page.
 Our friendly team will respond as soon as possible.